akka/akka/akka-docs/scala/fault-tolerance.rst

 .. code-block:: scala

-  AllForOneStrategy( //Restart policy, AllForOneStrategy or OneForOneStrategy
+  AllForOnePermanentStrategy( //Restart policy, AllForOnePermanentStrategy or OneForOnePermanentStrategy
     List(classOf[Exception]), //What kinds of exception it will handle 3,           // maximum number of restart retries 5000         // within time in millis